d6y/richard.dallaway.com/_posts/2020-05-05-seq-porting.md

 If:

 - you use pattern matching on a `scala.Seq` (or `IndexedSeq`) in 2.12
-- where the `scala.Seq` comes from a library
+- where the `Seq` comes from a library
 - and you upgrade to 2.13

 ...then you may find your patterns no longer match at runtime.